Homemade Non-Dairy Milk: The Ultimate Guide for Making Dairy-Free Milk With or Without a Blender

 Instructions

 1. Cover the nuts, seeds, beans, or legumes with distilled water in your soaking container of choice by at least two inches.
 Let them soak for at least eight hours, preferably overnight.
-If you prefer to avoid the soaking time, bring the water to a boil, immediately turn off the heat, and allow the nuts (or seeds, beans, or legumes) to soak in the hot water for approximately 30 minutes and then cool completely before moving to the next step.
+If you prefer to avoid this down time, bring the same amount of water to a boil in a saucepan, immediately turn off the heat, and allow the nuts (or seeds, beans, or legumes) to soak in the hot water for approximately 30 minutes and then cool completely before moving to the next step.

 2. Drain off the soaking water, leaving the soaked nuts behind.

 3. Add the four cups of fresh water, the previously soaked nuts, sweetener, and salt to a high-speed blender.
-If you prefer a non-sweetened version, omit the sugar.
+If you prefer an unsweetened version, omit the sugar.

 4. Blend on high for approximately 90 seconds.
 The mixture will be creamy, evenly incorporated, and frothy.

-5. Pour the mixture through a nut milk bag (or a strainer lined with cheesecloth) into a jug or container of your choice.
-You may need to squeeze the nut bag or cheesecloth to release the plant-based milk from the bag.
+5. Pour the mixture through a nut milk bag (or a strainer lined with cheesecloth) and into a jug or container of your choice.
+You may need to squeeze the nut bag or cheesecloth to release any remaining plant-based milk from the bag.

 What is the Best Plant-Based Milk Maker?

-The Almond Cow machine is a plant-based milk-making device that replaces a blender and a nut milk bag by blending and filtering non-dairy milks simultaneously.
+The Almond Cow machine is a plant-based milk-making device that replaces a blender and a nut milk bag by blending and filtering non-dairy milks simultaneously (not sponsored, I just genuinely love this machine!)

-While not a requirement, the Almond Cow recommends that any nuts, beans, or seeds be soaked overnight before using in the machine.
+While not a requirement, the Almond Cow recommends that any nuts, beans, or seeds be soaked overnight before blending.

 In my opinion, this machine is superior to others because it is:

 • More sanitary.
-Without a but milk bag, you won’t have to use your hands to squeeze the plant milk from the pulp.
-This means that the bacteria from your hands, even if you washed them beforehand, will not transfer to your milk, extending its shelf life.
+Without a nut milk bag, you won’t have to use your hands to squeeze the plant milk from the pulp.
+This means that the bacteria from your hands, even if you washed them beforehand, will not transfer to your milk, thereby extending its shelf life.

 • Fast.
 Aside from the pre-soaking time (only recommended, not mandatory), the Almond Cow creates plant milk in literal seconds.

 • Versatile.
-You can make any plant-based milk imaginable as well as signature lemonades, health tonics, frescas, fruit spritzers, and signature coffee drinks.
-You can even make bases for soups and stews (i.e., almond milk for non-dairy white chicken chili, pea milk for split pea soup, etc.).
-Almond Cow’s website offers an extensive collection of recipes to peruse.
+You can make any plant-based milk imaginable as well as signature lemonades, health tonics, frescas, fruit spritzers, and coffee drinks.
+You can even make bases for soups and stews (i.e., almond milk for non-dairy white chicken chili, cashew cream for broccoli “cheddar” soup with non-dairy cheese, pea milk for split pea soup, etc.).
+Almond Cow’s website also offers an extensive collection of recipes to peruse if you need ideas.

 What Ingredients Should I Use to Make Plant-Based Milk?